aws/aws-application-networking-k8s/docs/concepts/concepts.md

 * Observe the request/response traffic across the services.
 * Ensure consistent health check configuration across multi-cluster deployments through automatic policy propagation.

-This documentation describes how to set up the AWS VPC Lattice Gateway API Controller, provides example use cases, development concepts, and API references.
-The AWS VPC Lattice Gateway API Controller will provide developers the ability to publish services running on Kubernetes cluster and other compute platforms on AWS such as AWS Lambda or Amazon EC2.
-Once the AWS VPC Lattice Gateway API Controller is deployed and running, you will be able to manage services for multiple Kubernetes clusters and other compute targets on AWS through the following:
+This documentation describes how to set up the Amazon VPC Lattice Gateway API Controller, provides example use cases, development concepts, and API references.
+The Amazon VPC Lattice Gateway API Controller will provide developers the ability to publish services running on Kubernetes cluster and other compute platforms on AWS such as AWS Lambda or Amazon EC2.
+Once the Amazon VPC Lattice Gateway API Controller is deployed and running, you will be able to manage services for multiple Kubernetes clusters and other compute targets on AWS through the following:

 * **CLI**: Use `aws` and `eksctl` to create clusters and set up AWS policies.
 Then use `kubectl` and YAML files to set up Kubernetes objects.
 * **AWS Console**: View VPC Lattice assets through the VPC area of the AWS console.